MarkMarsh/ruby-on-rails-test/README.md

 ### Sidekiq

 Sidekiq uses a worker process that communicates via Redis.
 At least one of these worker processes must be running (see below).

+Sidekiq uses Redis to communicate between the client (your web app) and the worker processes.
 The default configuration is to look for redis on localhost:6379 but it can be overidden by setting the "REDIS_URL" environment variable - https://github.com/mperham/sidekiq/wiki/Using-Redis

+Sidekiq will use up to 100% of one core so you can increase processing by running multiple worker processes on a single instance (EC2 instance, physical machine or VM) and / or running workers on multiple instances.

 ```
 # make sure redis is running then:
 cd <root of project>

 # if Redis is running on a different machine
-export REDIS_URL":"redis://<redis server IP>:6379/0"
+export REDIS_URL="redis://<redis server IP>:6379/0"

 # run the worker process
 nohup bundle exec sidekiq -q file_stats >log/sidekiq.log 2>&1 &